 The term ‘AIDS-defining illnesses’ also includes conditions such as unexplained wasting, stunting or severe malnutrition, HIV encephalopathy, non-Hodgkin’s lymphoma, and Kaposi’s sarcoma.

 Children with an AIDS-defining illness are classified as having stage 4 HIV infection.

 Both infections and malignancies can be AIDS-defining illnesses.

 Opportunistic infections or ‘OIs’ are infections which should not occur in children with a healthy immune system.
 These organisms ‘take the opportunity’ of infecting and causing illness in children with a weakened immune system.
 Unfortunately this is a confusing term as some experts use the term opportunistic infections only for AIDS-defining infections while others use the term for all infections seen in HIV-infected children.

 The lower the CD4 percentage or count the higher the risk of an HIV-associated infection.

-The best way of preventing most severe HIV-associated infections is to start antiretroviral treatment (HAART) in HIV patients when their CD4 percentage (or count) falls below the critical level.
+The best way of preventing most severe HIV-associated infections is to start antiretroviral treatment in HIV patients.
 The risk of HIV-associated infections can also be reduced by: